aolson078/stick_rpg_clone/README.md

 each day.
 Certain encounters only appear at specific times such as early morning joggers or late-night food stands.

+A new set of ten trading cards can also be discovered at random.
+Keep exploring to complete your collection!

 You can save your progress with **F5** and load it back with **F9**.
 If a `savegame.json` file exists, it will automatically be loaded when the game starts.
 Press **F1** at any time for a quick reminder of the controls.